AubreyL05/battleship-game/README.md

 * **Random Ship Placement**: Ships are randomly positioned on both player and CPU boards at the start of each game, ensuring a fresh experience every time.
 * **Hit/Miss Tracking**: Clearly see your hits (`X`) and misses (`O`) on the opponent's board.
 * **Win/Loss Condition**: The game ends when all of one player's ships are sunk.
-* **Clear Console Output**: Enjoy a user-friendly display of game boards and turn information.

 ---
 ## How to Play